How is the Booker Prize chosen?

 The Shortlist

 From the longlist, the judges then narrow down the selection to a shortlist of six novels.
 This shortlist represents the crème de la crème of contemporary fiction.
-The chosen books are deemed to have exceptional literary qualities and are considered strong contenders for the ultimate prize.
+The judges engage in intense discussions and deliberations to determine which novels deserve a place on this prestigious list.
+The shortlist is eagerly awaited readers and sparks intense debates among literary enthusiasts.

 The Winner